OmkarVaity/Uptime-Level-2-Coding-Challenge/Level 2 Coding Challenge Assignment 2/assignment2/README.md

 4. Implement a Producer that will read numbers from the source container into the queue and notify the consumer when the queue is full.
 5. Create a consumer that will read from the queue into the destination container and notify the producer when the queue is empty.
 6. Write a test to confirm the numbers from the source container have been copied to the destination container.

-### How to Run -
-# Navigate to Assignment 2 directory
-cd "Level 2 Coding Challenge Assignment 2/assignment2"

-# Compile the Java file
-javac ProducerConsumerSolution.java

-# Run the program
-java ProducerConsumerSolution